kimai/kimai/var/docs/README.md

 - [FAQ](faq.md) - some answers to frequently asked questions
 - [Emails](emails.md) - transport configuration and handling of emails
 - [API](developers_api.md) - how to use the JSON API
+- [Translations](translations.md) - all about languages and translations

 ## Installation